-Comply with data privacy legislation, including GDPR in SAP systems
+Comply with data privacy legislation in SAP systems

-Mass Data Removal services for data privacy compliance, using Data Secure and the SAP Data Privacy suite
+Mass Data Removal services for data privacy compliance, using Data Secure and the Data Privacy Suite for SAP solutions

 WEBINAR: CLEAN YOUR SAP DATA DATA CLEAN-UP SERVICES

-EPI-USE Labs offers a range of solutions to help you tackle compliance with GDPR (the General Data Protection Regulation) and other data privacy legislation.
+EPI-USE Labs offers a range of solutions to help you tackle compliance with global data privacy legislation such as the GDPR (General Data Protection Regulation), POPIA in South Africa, PDPL in Saudi Arabia and USA federal law.

 GDPR has far-reaching consequences for companies across the world.
 All organisations world-wide collecting, storing and processing personal data from European Union (EU) citizens must be able to reveal the data they have on the individual and what purpose(s) it is being stored and used for.
 To hold and manage the data, irrespective of whether this data is held in the EU or not, each organisation needs to get informed consent from the data subject, and demonstrate compliance with the guiding principles of the regulation, including that data protection is at the heart of the system design.
 Compliance is non-negotiable, and organisations with data security breaches face potentially heavy fines, which could be as high as €20 million ($21m at the current exchange rate), or 4% of annual revenue – whichever is greater.